kehessen/Icarus/README.md

 # [Icarus](https://github.com/kehessen/Icarus/releases/latest)

-A Minecraft Plugin focused on adding some combat mechanics.\
+A Minecraft Plugin focused on adding aerial combat mechanics.\
-There is a resource pack which adds custom sounds (for now just the lock-on sound for the turret), but the plugin will work perfectly fine without it.
+There is a resource pack which adds custom sounds, but the plugin will work perfectly fine without it.

 Some crafting recipes are available from the start, others are discovered by crafting / obtaining certain items.
 \
-The **entity-activation-range for misc** has to be set to ~160–200 for the turret shots to look good, otherwise the arrows will start to group up instead of constantly firing.
+The **entity-activation-range for misc** has to be set at least to the turret range for the turret shots to look good, otherwise the arrows will start to group up instead of constantly firing.

 _Many features are configurable in the config.yml file._